-6.8.6.3 Judging Standards.
+6.8.6.3 - Judging Standards.
 The primary aim of this speech shall be to present information clearly and interestingly.
 The judge shall consider clarity of organization and development by examples, illustration, analogies, statistics, and use of effective wording and factors of interest.
 Delivery shall be judged for the mastery of the usual mechanics of speech and effectiveness in the use of visual media.
 The speech shall be well composed and delivered, so that it is unmistakably clear, and understanding, explanation and instruction occur.
 The final test of Informative Speaking is the ability of the speaker to make the audience forget this is a contest.

-6.8.7 Interpretation of Drama.
+6.8.7 - Oral Interpretation of Drama

-- 6.8.7.1 Purpose.
-The purpose of this activity is to train students to create within the minds of the audience a clear impression of the author's central idea, story, character, situations, and mood of the play or of the scenes being read. - 6.8.7.2 Rules.
+6.8.7.1 - Purpose.
+The purpose of this activity is to train students to create within the minds of the audience a clear impression of the author's central idea, story, character, situations, and mood of the play or of the scenes being read.

+- 6.8.7.2 Rules.
 The presentation shall be an interpretation of drama and not play production.
 Each member of the group shall possess a copy of the manuscript.
 The number of participants in each group shall be no fewer than three (3) or more than five (5).
 If the script calls for more than five characters, and it is impossible to omit additional characters, contestants may read more than one character.
 An introduction shall provide continuity for the cutting.
-Maximum time limit shall be fifteen (15) minutes.

-Interpretation of drama may be presented in a variety of ways.
+Maximum time limit shall be ten (10) minutes in Class A and fifteen (15) minutes in all other classes.
+Oral Interpretation of Drama may be presented in a variety of ways.
 It may be performed with the participants in any arrangement that is effective.
-Movement is allowed, but shall remain in the realm of suggestion rather than that of realistic acting.
+Movement is allowed but shall remain in the realm of suggestion rather than that of realistic acting.
 Deliberate touching shall not be permitted.
 Either off-stage focus, on-stage focus or combination of both may be utilized by the contestants.
 Entrances and exits shall be suggested.
-Costumes, make-up, properties, special lighting, or sound effects shall not be permitted.

-- 6.8.7.3 If the play chosen is subject to royalty payment, the participating school shall be responsible for obtaining permission from the publisher for its use and for paying such royalty charges as may be involved. - 6.8.7.4 Judging Standards.
+Staging devices, if used, will be limited to boxes, stools or chairs.
+An entry can utilize no more than five total staging devices in their performance.
+Boxes must be black and can only be used as levels.
+Costumes, make-up, properties, special lighting, or sound effects shall not be permitted. - 6.8.7.3 - If the play chosen is subject to royalty payment, the participating school shall be responsible for obtaining permission from the publisher for its use and for paying such royalty charges as may be involved. - 6.8.7.4 Judging Standards.
 The judge shall take into consideration the literary value of the play, the quality of the cutting and suitability for the group and event, as well as the effectiveness in the interpretation.
 The art of interpretation shall be regarded as essentially one of suggesting the meaning, the feeling, and the mood of the play so vividly as to recreate the drama in the minds of the audience.
 Readers shall show bodily responsiveness to the meaning and feeling of dialogue in order to reveal character and central theme of the play, within the scope of the rules.
 The director's discretion shall dictate the amount and kind of movement, gestures, and reaction.